Transport-for-the-North/caf.van/docs/source/inputs.rst

 Calibration Matrix
 ------------------

-The calibration matrix should be a CSV in the same format as `Cost Matrix <#cost-matrix>`__.
+The calibration matrix should be a CSV in the same format as :ref:`cost matrix`.
 This matrix is used during the gravity model process to adjust the impact of trips between certain zone pairs and should have positive values around 0 - 2.
-The `Gravity Model <#gravity-model>`__ section outlines the methodology where this input is used.
+The :ref:`gravity model` section outlines the methodology where this input is used.

 Output Folder
 -------------

 The parent directory where all the outputs will be saved.
-A new sub-folder will be created with the name convention “LGV Model Outputs - {date} {time}” (e.g. “LGV Model Outputs - 2021-08-05 19.15.32”) will be created to store the outputs for a single run of the LGV model.
+A new sub-folder will be created with the name convention "LGV Model Outputs - {date} {time}" (e.g. "LGV Model Outputs - 2021-08-05 19.15.32") will be created to store the outputs for a single run of the van model.

-..
-[1]
-   Local Freight Tool - Warehouse Data Technical Note (April - May 2023)